 COOL STORY How a Brazilian Pro player Boosted Confidence:

 A few years ago there was a player (Paulinho) who started CM on BRAZIL and BARCELONA.
-The year before & after Barcelona he went to play in the chinese league to boost his confidence.
+The year before & after Barcelona he went to play in the Chinese league to boost his confidence.

 We’re talking about a top world class player who went to play in a league that’s not even a top 12 league.